davegutz/myStateOfCharge/SOC_Photon/README.md

   TX  = RX of Device
   RX  = TX of Device

+### ASD 1013 12-bit PHOTON ALPHA ONLY *****Amplified with OPA333 my custom board.
+Avoids using negative absolute voltages on inputs - centers on 3v3 / 2

+- HiLetgo ADS1015 12 Bit Analog to Digital Development Board ADC Converter Module ADC Development Board for Arduino
+  $8.29 in Aug 2021
+  I2C used.
+  Code from Adafruit ADS1X15 library.
+Differential = A0-A1
+  Ti OPA333 Used.   $11.00 for 5 Amazon OPA333AIDBVR SOT23-5 mounted on SOT23-6
+  No special code for OPA.
+Hardware only.
+Pre-amp for ADC 5:1.
+  1-V 3v3:  0.1uF to ground for transient power draws of the ADC 2-G = Gnd
+  3-SCL = Photon D1
+  4-SDA  = Photon D0
+  5-ADDR = 3v3
+  6-ALERT = NC
+  7-A0 = Green from shunt
+  8-A1 = Yellow from shunt
+  9-A2 = NC
+  10-A3 = NC

+### Particle Photon Device 1A max PHOTON ALPHA

+- Particle Photon boards have 9 PWM pins: D0, D1, D2, D3, A4, A5, WKP, RX, TX
+  GND = to 2 GND rails
+  A1  = L of 20k ohm from 12v and H of 4k7 ohm + 47uF to ground
+  A3  = H of 'no amp' amp circuit
+  A3  = 8k2/1uF filter of of Vc of both amp circuits (yes, single point of failure for both amps) A5  = H of 'amp' amp circuit
+  D0  = SCA of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
+  D1  = SCL of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
+  D6  = Y-C of DS18 for Tbatt and 4k7 3v3 jumper pullup
+  VIN = 5V Rail 1A maximum from 7805CT home-made 12-->5 V regulator
+  3v3 = 3v3 rail out supply to common of amp circuits, supply of OPA333, and R-OLED micro USB = Serial Monitor on PC (either Particle Workbench monitor or CoolTerm).
+There is sufficient power in Particle devices to power the peripherals of this project on USB only
+  5v  = supply to VC-HC-06, R-1-wire
+  TX  = RX of HC-06
+  RX  = TX of HC-06
+  SDA = SDA-ADS-1013 amp, SDA-ADS-1013 no amp, Y-OLED
+  SCL = SCL-ADS-1013 amp, SCL-ADS-1013 no amp, B-OLED

 ## FAQ

 ### Problem:  CLI starts acting funny:  cannot login, gives strange errors ("cannot find module semver")